 Venice’s campi (literally, fields), where cattle used to graze, are now open-air squares that give the city much of its flavor.
 With more than 20 sprinkled throughout the city, there is usually one nearby – and 11 in San Polo alone.
 In the late afternoon, sit outside in a campo, have an aperitif and let the kids run around or play soccer with the locals.
 San Polo is also home to a row of alfresco restaurants and bars overlooking the Grand Canal between the Rialto Bridge and Markets … a perfect place to let the time slip away.

 In a nutshell: Dorsoduro, located across the Accademia Bridge from San Marco, is relaxed, fun and young.
-It is home to Ca’ Foscari University of Venice as well as art museums, and has plenty of nightlife.
+It is home to Ca’ Foscari University of Venice as well as art museums like the Guggenheim art collection, and has plenty of nightlife.